It Starts with Understanding Personal Core Values

 Explore whether the client’s investments in time, primary relationships, finance, and other resources match their proclaimed values.
 Allow powerful questions to drive the conversation, reminding your client to free themselves from judgment.
 Identify together what the positive intentions were behind how they had chosen to invest up to this point.
 Even “wasting” time on social media can be a cloak for the value of self-care and the need for personal whitespace.
 You can work with your client on finding other ways to express those values if they aren’t content with how they’re currently doing it.

 Fleshing the values out and making them specific can make them even more meaningful.
 “Family” is a good value, but “Establishing a secure home for my kids” is more measurable.
 “Courage” is a good value, but “Being a calculated risk-taker” encompasses a more specific picture.
+For coaches building out their practice, the CTEDU coach training programs integrate values work as a core part of the curriculum.

 Explore more about Balancing Values with this Powerful Paragraph.